Ecosystem Awareness: Wildlife Tracking & Foraging

 • Water resistant footwear (be prepared to cross shallow streams and puddles)

-• Foraging bag or small basket
+• Foraging basket or canvas/mesh bag.

 You may also want to bring:

-• Notebook and pen
+• Notebook and pen (NWN has weatherproof pocket notebooks for sale)

 • Bear spray